ahmadarahman/Supply-Chain-Project/README.md

 ### Executing program

-* How to run the program
-* Step-by-step bullets
+* Run either script based on your preference for the LLM and address the prompt.

 ```
 code blocks for commands
 ```